UniSharp/laravel-filemanager/README.md

     `php artisan vendor:publish --tag=lfm_views`

 1. By default, the package will use its own routes.
-If you don't want to use those routes (and you probably don't, since they do not enforce any kind of security), change this entry in config/lfm.php to false:
+If you don't want to use those routes, change this entry in config/lfm.php to false:

     ```php
         'use_package_routes' => true,
     ```

+    You will, of course, have to set up your own routes.

 1. If you don't want to use the default image/file directory or url, update the appropriate lines in config/lfm.php: